LDSSA/heroku-model-deploy/README.md

 the integrity of the table unique id requirement if we saved a duplicated id, right?).

-To avoid that we do a simple try/Except block, we make sure we are only catching the integrity error, then, for those cases where we try a request with the same observation_id, we will assume that is a newer version of the same id and we will update it instead.
+To avoid that we do a simple try/Except block, we make sure we are only catching the integrity error, then, for those cases where we try a request with the same observation_id, we print a nice error message an we do a database rollback (to close the current save transaction that has failed).

 Once your app is setup like this, you can test this with the following command: